GNikroo/Wellness/README.md

     font-size: 62.5%;
 }
 ```
+* The navigation bar and logo were written with inspiration from Code Institute's Love Running project with a few changes to incorporate the switch in menu styles.

 * The first few iterations of this website included code from a project I built while following along with the tutorial at Code Institute.
 It was not my code but I used it for both reference and inspiration (sometimes even as stand-in code) as this project is my very first from the ground up.
 Because I have never worked with git, the idea of committing and pushing code was very new and I didn’t really think about what it was exactly I was pushing.
 At some point, you might see that I commented-out the code as I realized this unrelated information would show up in the history.
 I immediately remembered you should not push commented-out code so I removed it completely and it is now missing.
 Of course, I understand this is not best practice and have taken it as a learning moment that will influence what I commit/push in the future.